 - Epilepsy and seizure disorders

 - Fetal death

 Obtaining compensation for various types of birth defects

-Various birth defects can stem from chemical exposure.
-Eye injuries, heart defects and intestinal complications are among the most common conditions, along with delayed brain development and deformed organs.
-These medical challenges can have lifelong implications for your child and cause significant difficulties for your family.
-Treatment and rehabilitation for medical defects are often extensive and costly.
+The medical challenges of birth defects can have lifelong implications for your child and cause significant difficulties for your family.
+Treatment and rehabilitation for are often extensive and costly.
 Without compensation from the responsible party, your family’s resources and savings can be quickly depleted.

 Motorola lied to its workers and failed to protect them and their families.
 We can help you fight for the justice you deserve.
 Plattner Verderame, P.C. handles chemical exposure-related birth defect cases on a contingency-fee basis, which means that you can focus on caring for your child without worrying about the burden of up-front legal fees.
 You won’t owe us anything for our representation unless we obtain a verdict or settlement on your behalf.
-If your baby was born with some type of physical or mental disability, call Plattner Verderame, P.C. at 602-266-2002, or fill out our contact form.
+If your baby was born with some type of physical or mental disability, please call 602-266-2002, or fill out our contact form.
 Serving Phoenix, Tempe, and all of Arizona.